 I'm just flying from the International Bioacoustics Congress 2017, held in Haridwar in the north of India.
 It was a really interesting time.
-I'm glad that IBAC was successfully brought to India, i.e. to a developing country with a more fragmented bioacoustics community (I think!) than in the west, and getting to know some of the Indian countryside, the people, and the food was ace.
+I'm glad that IBAC was successfully brought to India, i.e. to a developing country with a more fragmented bioacoustics community (I think!) than in the west.
+For me, getting to know some of the Indian countryside, the people, and the food was ace.
 Let me make a few notes about research themes that were salient to me:

-- "The music is not in the notes, but in the silence between" - this Mozart quote which Anshul Thakur used is a lovely byline for his studies - as well as others' - on using the durations of the gaps between units in a birdsong, for the purposes of classification/analysis.
+- "The music is not in the notes, but in the silence between" - this Mozart quote which Anshul Thakur used is a lovely byline for his studies - as well as some studies by others - on using the durations of the gaps between units in a birdsong, for the purposes of classification/analysis.
 Here's who investigated gaps:

 - Anshul Thakur howed how he used the gap duration as an auxiliary feature, alongside the more standard acoustic classification, to improve quality.